jrpool/testu/README.md

 Testilo is a dependency of Testu.
 Testu uses Testilo to prepare jobs for Testaro and to convert Testaro reports into web-based human-oriented digests.

 Testaro is not a dependency of Testu.
 Testaro is installed on one or more workstations.
-Each instance of Testaro watches for jobs from the server deploying Tustu.
-More precisely, the Testaro instance periodically contacts the server to ask whether the server has a job for Testaro to perform.
-When a user asks Testu to test a web page, Testu creates a job and assigns it to the next Testaro instance that asks for a job.
-While the Testaro instance works on the job, Testaro sends updates to Testu, which Testu converts into server-sent events and forwards to the user agent.
-When Testaro finishes the job, Testaro sends its report to the server, which uses Testilo to further process the report and create a web-based digest.
+Each such instance of Testaro is called an “agent”.
+It watches for jobs from the server that deploys Testu.
+More precisely, the agent periodically contacts the server to ask whether the server has a job for Testaro to perform.

+When a user asks Testu to test a web page, Testu creates a job and assigns it to the next agent that asks for a job.
+While the agent works on the job, the agent sends updates to Testu, which Testu converts into server-sent events and forwards to the user agent.
+When the agent finishes the job, the agent sends its report to Testu, which uses Testilo to further process the report and create a web-based digest.
 Testu then completes its response to the user agent with a link to the digest, which in turn contains a link to the full JSON report.

 ## Deployment